 For example, you may identify the risk of ‘teething problems’ when switching to a new Customer Relationship Management (CRM) system.

-Once you’ve identified the risk, you should assess it based on two categories: likelihood and impact.
-This simply means how likely a consequence of the risk is and how much of an impact the consequence could have.
+Once you’ve identified the risk, you should assess it based on likelihood and impact.
+Put simply, these two elements determine how likely a consequence of the risk is and how much of an impact the consequence could have.
 A common way of measuring this is on a scale of one to four.

 For example, the risk of ‘teething problems’ with a new CRM could have a likelihood score of ‘two’ but an impact score of ‘four’.